Cloudsparkle/blog-staging/_posts/2020-10-23-PSHostInfo.md

 2. There is also a non-customizable option, "Copy to ClipBoard" that copies the data shown to the clipboard for further use.

 3. The INI-file: settings in that file defines several options: ShowExit, ShowUser, ShowSupportMail, and ShowSupportPortal.
-    * ShowExit: shows the Exit command in the context menu, default: 0 (disabled, not showing)
+    * ShowExit: shows the Exit command in the context menu.
+Default value: 0 (disabled, not showing).
-    * ShowUser: shows the logged-on user next to computer name and IP address, default: 1 (showing)
+    * ShowUser: shows the logged-on user next to computer name and IP address.
+Default value: 1 (enabled, showing).
     * ShowSupportMail: shows the right-click menu to create a new mail to support.
 The email address to send this to is also defined in the INI-file, under SupportMail.
+Default value: 0 (disabled, not showing).
     * ShowSupportPoral: shows the right-click menu to open the Support Web Portal using the default browser.
 The URL is also defined in the INI-file, under SupportPortal.
+Default value: 0 (disabled, not showing).

 4. The IP address.
 That is something the original version didn't have.
 I didn't use get-netipaddress for retrieving the IP information.
 Instead, I resorted to a single, one-time ping.
 That method gives me exactly what I want: the primary IP address.
 And ping just works everywhere, get-netipaddress does not.